eljamm/didactic-pi/README.md

 docker-compose restart web
 ```

-If you do, then you can proceed in creating, modifying or removing how many devices you want.
+If you do, then you can proceed in creating, modifying or removing your Raspberry Pi devices.

 # Client Setup